CodePushGo/website/src/content/blog/en/pipeline-security-for-capacitor-apps-key-insights.md

 ## Industry Outlook

 The field of pipeline security is moving toward more advanced, community-led models, building on earlier guidelines and tool comparisons.
-The Capacitor pipeline security landscape is shifting to embrace these more sophisticated, collaborative approaches.
+The React Native pipeline security landscape is shifting to embrace these more sophisticated, collaborative approaches.

 ### Pipeline Security Trends